-Our Lawyers Can Help You Recoup the Costs of a Rear-End Collision
+Our Lawyers Can Help You Recover Money From a Rear-End Collision

 The expenses of a rear-end collision start piling up from the moment of impact and can continue until you fully recover.
+Although the cost of a rear-end accident varies based on insurance, the typical settlement for a rear-end collision ranges between $15,000 and $30,000.
 Depending on the extent and severity of your injuries, your expenses can include:

 - Ambulance fees